 - In a small glass dish, gently melt butter at about 20% power in the microwave.

-- Stir flour into melted butter.
-Add flour/butter mixture to corn.
-Mix well and allow a few minutes for the flour/butter mixture to thicken the cream.
+- Stir flour into melted butter to make a beurre manié, which is simply a fancy-sounding French term for a thickening paste.
+Add the flour/butter mixture to the corn mixture.
+Stir well and allow a few minutes for the flour/butter mixture to thicken the cream.

 - Place casserole dish or ramekins under broiler approximately 2-3 minutes, until cheese is golden brown and toasted.